cmdremily/BoronTrident/calibration/xy-differential-calibration.md

 ## Before We Start
 This is a difficult calibration process for experts.
 It requires 1: That you are able to be to measure accurately and consistently and 2: That you follow all the instructions exactly, as they are designed to cancel out various sources of error.
 If your measurements are not on-point or you don't control the error sources as instructed, you may end up with a worse calibration than your starting point.

-Expect to spend an evening on this process.
+Expect to spend an evening/afternoon on this process.

 Note: These instructions apply for CoreXY printers running Klipper.
 The method itself can be adapted to some other kinematics and firmware combinations.
 But that's out of scope for this document.